surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Features of Calculated Column

-1. Supports a wide variety of arithmetical and logical functions to be applied on the data.
+1. Supports wide variety of arithmetical and logical functions to be applied on the data.

 2. Calculates using the data from external parameters (through "Global parameters") by making reference to the database field(s).

 3. Controls or access the data with user wise calculations,

 4. Optimize and transform the data using #plugin# functionality.

 5. Allows to define a function or use a Global function to be applied on the required data fields.

 > Note: The functions support JavaScript API.